OmarHumamah/RESTy/README.md

   - Extend your React Application so that your functional components are able to manage their own state variables using the `useState() Hook`.
   - **NOTE: It is not a requirement to make the actual API call.
 That can be mocked with “fake” data** as the lab said.
 - **phase3**
-  -  connecting RESTy to live APIs, fetching and displaying remote data.
+  -  Connecting RESTy to live APIs, fetching and displaying remote data.
 Our primary focus will be to service GET requests
+- **phase4**
+  -  Tracking every API call and storing it in history, and replace any component state managements to use derived state from useReducer with a reducer function and initial state.

 ## test